Teaching

 Planting Methods

-An intermediate hybrid design/methods course for BLA and MLA students, and part of our core professional sequence.
-I initiated and first led this course in 2003.
-We focus on sustainable planting design and implementation methods across a typology including native meadows, mixed pollinator gardens, and treed bosques (earlier versions included a mini-forest project).
-The course advances students' knowledge and skills in applied planting techniques, eco-culture, plant phenology (biological and aesthetic), soils remediation, contract documentation, and landscape management.
-Our semester culminates in a full set of CAD-based contract documents.
-This course has influenced new, more sustainable approaches to PSU's landscape management over the past two decades.
+We focused on sustainable planting design and implementation methods across a typology including native meadows, mixed pollinator gardens, and treed bosques (earlier versions included a mini-forest project).
+The course promoted students' knowledge and skills in applied planting techniques, eco-culture, plant phenology (biological and aesthetic), soils remediation, contract documentation, commissioning and landscape management.

-Lara Garcia mixed pollinator garden, 2019
+Mixed pollinator garden, Lara Garcia, 2019

-Lara Garcia treed plaza technical drawings, 2019
+Treed plaza technical drawings, Lara Garcia, 2019

 Stuckeman Landscape Planting Day, 2023